srinath-chakravarthy/ovito/doc/python/introduction/custom_modifiers.rst

 the data as needed.
 After the user-defined Python function has done its work and returns, the output flows further down the pipeline, and, eventually, the final results are stored in the :py:attr:`~ovito.ObjectNode.output` cache of the :py:class:`~ovito.ObjectNode` and are rendered in the viewports.

+It is important to note that the user-defined modifier function is subject to certain restrictions.
+Since it is repeatedly called by the pipeline system in a callback fashion, it may only manipulate the simulation data that flows through the pipeline and which it receives as an input.
+It should not manipulate the pipeline itself that it is part of (e.g. adding/removing modifiers) or otherwise change the global program state.

-When our custom modifier function is invoked by the pipeline it gets passed three arguments:
+When our custom modifier function is invoked by the pipeline system, it gets passed three arguments:

   * **frame** (*int*) -- The animation frame number at which the pipeline is evaluated.
   * **input** (:py:class:`~ovito.data.DataCollection`) -- Contains the input data objects that the modifier receives from upstream.